 - One-site installation – a convenient way to deploy sites powered by Toolset, for your clients and projects.
 Each theme/site can be deployed to only one client.
 This distribution model is available for all types of Toolset accounts.

-- Distribution to unlimited sites – this model is meant for those theme developers who use Toolset to create and distribute their themes to unlimited number of users.
+- Distribution to unlimited sites – this model is meant for those theme developers who use Toolset to create and distribute their themes to an unlimited number of users.
 This feature is available only for Author accounts.

 All you need to provide (to your clients) is the theme’s ZIP file.
 The ZIP file does not include Toolset plugins, but only includes a small installer which will automatically download the required Toolset plugins and configure them.
 This way, your clients will always receive the most recent, stable, and secure version of Toolset plugins.
 When updates are available, your clients will receive them automatically, using the standard plugins-update process of WordPress.